thermondo/django-heroku-connect/docs/checks.rst

 ``heroku_connect.E005``
 ~~~~~~~~~~~~~~~~~~~~~~~

-A related field (:class:`ForkeinKey<django.db.models.ForeignKey>` or
+A related field (:class:`ForeignKey<django.db.models.ForeignKey>` or
 :class:`ManyToManyField<django.db.models.ManyToManyField>`) points to the ``id``
-field of a Heroku Connect model that.
-Heroku Connect uses the ``id`` column
+field of a Heroku Connect model.

-for internal purposes and may change at any given time.
+Heroku Connect uses the ``id`` column for internal purposes and may change it at any given time.
 The ``id`` column should not be referenced, since it does not represent
 a key for the Salesforce record.
 It is recommended to use an External ID or
 the Salesforce ID ``sfid``.